predatorx7/flutter_packages/logging_manager/logging_manager_flutter/README.md

 ## Features

-- Provides `FlutterLoggingManager` as a replacement for LoggingManager for flutter projects.
+- Provides extension `FlutterLoggingManager` on the `LoggingManager` for flutter projects.
 - `FlutterLoggingManager` has `onFlutterError` method which can be capture flutter error.

 ```dart
 FlutterError.onError = loggingManager.onFlutterError;
 ```